cosmos/sdk-tutorials/nameservice/tutorial/08-set-name.md

 In this function, check to see if the `Msg` sender is actually the owner of the name (`keeper.GetOwner`).
 If so, they can set the name by calling the function on the `Keeper`.
 If not, throw an error and return that to the user.

 ### Great, now owners can `SetName`s!
 But what if a name doesn't have an owner yet?
 Your module needs a way for users to buy names!
-Let us define [define the `BuyName` message](./buy-name.md).
+Let us define define the `BuyName` message